The Large Hadron-Electron Collider at the HL-LHC: Parton Distributions from the LHeC

 Since the first measurements of DIS physics, it had been proposed to identify partons with quarks and to consider the proton to consist of valence quarks together with ``an indefinite number of ($q\bar{q}$) pairs"~\cite{Kuti:1971ph}.
 50 years later there are still basic questions unanswered about the behaviour of valence quarks, such as the $d_v/u_v$ ratio at large $x$, and PDF fits struggle to resolve the flavour composition and interaction dynamics of the sea.
 The LHeC is the most suited machine to resolve these challenges.

-The precision that can be expected for the valence quark distributions from the LHeC is illustrated in Fig.~\ref{fig:valence}, and compared to a variety of modern PDF sets.
-Today, the knowledge of the valence quark distributions, particularly at large $x$, is fairly limited as it can be derived from the Figure.
-This is due to the limited HERA luminosity, challenging systematics that rise $\propto 1/(1-x)$, and to nuclear correction uncertainties.
-At low $x$ the valence quark distributions are very small compared to the sea quarks and cannot be separated easily from these.
+The precision that can be expected for the valence quark distributions from the LHeC is illustrated in Fig.~\ref{fig:valence}, and compared to a selection of recent PDF sets.
+Today, the precision of the valence quark distributions, particularly at large $x$, is fairly limited as it can be derived from the Figure.
+This is due to the limited integrated luminosity of the HERA data, challenging systematics that rise proportional to $1/(1-x)$, and to uncertainties attributed to nuclear corrections.
+At lower values of $x$ the valence quark distributions are very small compared to the sea quarks and cannot be separated easily from these.

-The $u$ valence quark distribution is much better known than the $d$ valence, since it enters with a four-fold weight in $F_2$ due to the electric quark charge ratio squared.
+The $u$ valence distribution is nowadays known with higher precision than the $d$ valence, since it enters the calculation of $F_2$ with a four-fold higher weight because of the different electric charges of the quarks.
 Nevertheless, a substantial improvement in $d_v$ by the LHeC is also visible, because the relative weight of $d_v$ to $u_v$ is changing favourably towards the down quark due to the influence of weak NC and CC interactions at high $Q^2$ where the LHeC is providing very accurate data.
 The strong constraints to the highest $x$ valence distributions are due to the very high integrated luminosity.
 Note, at the HL-LHC, albeit its high integrated luminosity, the highest $x$ are there only accessible as convolutions with partons at lower $x$, and those can therefore not be well constrained.

 Note that the ``LHeC 1st run'' PDF, displayed by the yellow band in Fig.~\ref{fig:valence}, includes only electron, i.e.\ no positron, data.
 In fact, from the $e^{\pm}p$ cross section differences access to valence quarks at low $x$ can be obtained.
 As has already been illustrated in the CDR from 2012~\cite{AbelleiraFernandez:2012cc} the sum of $2 u_v +d_v$ may be measured directly with the NC $\gamma Z$ interference structure function $xF_3^{\gamma Z}$ down to $x \simeq 10^{-4}$ with very good precision.
 Thus the LHeC will have a direct access to the valence quarks at small $x$.
 This also tests the assumption of the equality of sea- and anti-quark densities which if different would cause $xF_3^{\gamma Z}$ to rise towards small $x$.